shiyis/nlpwme/modules/1a-nn.md

 #### Naturalizing Intentionality Through HF Over Natural Language _Learning_ vs _Understanding_

-This part of the discussion is very important as it's pertaining to the origins and departures of these two schools of LOTH: rationalism vs empiricism or the classism vs the connectionism.
+This part of the discussion is very important as it's pertaining to the origins and departures of these two schools of LOTH: rationalism vs empiricism or the classicism vs the connectionism.
 The argument ties back to researches conducted around _concept acquisition_, and the innateness of toddlers to be able to adopt new things into their _Mentalese_.
 The hypothesis formulation and model testing done around the argument has suffered two logic fallacies: _ad infinitum_ and _the pain of circularity_, as children could not possibly develop a meta-meta-language to explain a meta-language nor could they have the ability to represent something unless the concept is already known, which is through the required inductive reasoning in a hypothesis formulation about the denotation of _Mentalese_.
 Therefore, it bears that there's no such thing as concept learning.
 And the conclusion was that concepts are unlearned in fact they are innate.

 In such a case, it's very important to explain what it means by understanding a natural language?
 The conclusion was that,